TimStrauven/Zelus-api/README.md

 A recognition to go towards sustainable fashion has become more popular and it concerns more than just addressing fashion textiles or products.
 It addresses the entire manner in which clothing is produced, who produces it, and how long the life span of a product is before it reaches the landfill.
 This sustainable movement combats the large carbon footprint that the fashion industry and fast fashion have created by reducing greenhouse gas emissions.
 Reducing the environmental impact of fashion can combat air pollution, water pollution and overall climate change that could possibly prevent millions of premature deaths over the next century.

-Today, there are more approach to reach the sustainability thanks to advanced technology.
+Today, there are more approach to reach the sustainability thanks to technology.
 The technology that is widely used is deep learning method with optical character recognition (OCR) for image classification.
 The image classification is a supervised learning problem which define a set of target classes and train a model.

 In Zelus Image Project, the goal is to use AI to detect the type of clothes with user friendly interface.
 The project has two important parts such as deep learning modelling and API.
 We are using Lightning Flash model to train the dataset and FastAPI for API process.
 In deep learning model, we classified the label from 491 categories to 10 categories to simplify the training process and to detect general type of clothes and accessories.